oskros/Pummeler/README.md

 /run print(PlayerHasBuff(16870))
 ```

-<br/>Determine SpellIconID of the optimal next spell/ability to cast in the feral rotation.
-Usable in WeakAura dynamic icons
+<br/>Determine SpellIconID of the next spell/ability to cast in the optimal feral DPS rotation during raids.
+Can be set-up with WeakAuras to show a dynamic changing icon
 ```lua
 /run print(GetNextSpell())
 ```